Skip to main content

 My client says they cannot access the room.
 What should I check?

-Check two things first: confirm the room is set to Published, and if you added a passphrase, confirm you have shared it with your client separately.
+Check two things first: confirm the room is set to Published, and if you added a password, confirm you have shared it with your client separately.

 Can I send one room to multiple people?